 It includes a life of living each day as it comes and knowing that no matter what, I am capable of handling all that life has to hand out, the good, the bad and the in-between.
 In my future, life will not be a series of events to be endured or, worse, to be avoided but rather a series of adventures to be enjoyed, with the unknown bringing a fire of desire into my belly rather than the ashes of despair.

 Jill Carlin Schrager is the mother of four amazing sons, ages 26, 24, 20 and 14.
 She graduated New York University School of Law in June, 1986, and practiced at a litigation law firm in Philadelphia while her ex-husband completed medical school and surgical residency.
 She moved back home to New York in June, 1993 with two little ones and became a stay-at-home mom for her growing family.
-She wrote this essay shortly after her divorce in 2014 and, in the last few years, has come closer to living the life she had only imagined back then.
+She wrote this essay shortly after her divorce in 2014 and has gotten closer to living the life she had only imagined back then.